Vietnam.vn - Nền tảng quảng bá Việt Nam

 PHOTO: YEN NHI

-INVESTMENT POLICIES ARE NEEDED TO ENCOURAGE LEARNERS
+INVESTMENT POLICIES AND INCENTIVES ARE NEEDED FOR STUDENTS TO LEARN.

 At Ho Chi Minh City University of Industry, STEM majors account for two-thirds of the total 61 training programs.
 The number of students studying these majors accounts for more than 50%.